lesstif/gitlab-jira-integration/README.md

 $ cp .env.example .env
 ```

-You would first define a Jira and Gitlab connection .env configuration.
+You would first define a Jira and Gitlab connection into `.env` configuration.
 ```
 JIRA_HOST="https://your-jira.host.com"
 JIRA_USER="jira-username"